kamilburda/gimp-export-layers/README.md

 **Additional options to "Layer names in [square brackets]"**

-- *Remove square brackets* - Removes the [square brackets] from layer names before being exported.
+- *Remove square brackets* - If enabled, [square brackets] will be removed from the layer names before being exported.
-This setting is visible only if "Treat as normal layers" or "Ignore other layers" is selected.
 - *Crop to layer* - If enabled, layers will be cropped to the size of the background layers instead of their own size.
-This setting is visible only if "Treat as background layers" is selected.

 **Merge layer groups**